 We first tested variation in the composition of plant-pollinator communities, which is more useful for understanding community-level patterns than species abundance or richness metrics.
 At the global scale, we found that Köppen climate zone drives compositional dissimilarities between plant-pollinator interactions (PERMANOVA, F(4,179) = 63.23; R2 = 0.59; P < 0.001; Figure 1).
 In particular, the composition of tropical and arid zone networks are distinct from each other and from all other climate zones (Table S1).
 The composition of temperate zone plant-pollinator networks is strongly dissimilar from polar zone networks, while networks in the continental climate zone are weakly dissimilar from those in temperate and polar climate zones.
 Dispersion of plant-pollinator interaction composition is similar across all climate zones (all pairwise Tukey’s HSD P > 0.05).

 Figure 1.
 NMDS ordination of plant-pollinator interaction composition in each climate zone.
+Each point represents the composition of interactions in a network.
+Dashed circles represent the 95% confidence ellipses for each climate zone mean (group centroid).

 To explore relative differences in pollinator taxa across climate zones, we used Bayesian generalised linear mixed effects models and grouped pollinator species by the following taxonomic groupings: Syrphidae, non-syrphid Diptera, Bees, non-bee Hymenoptera, Lepidoptera, Coleoptera.
 Analysis at family-level was not feasible, due to a high number of singletons, but we separated syrphid flies and bees from their respective taxonomic orders, as adults of these species are predominantly pollen-feeders and are common and recognisable pollinators across most terrestrial systems1,23.
 We focused on two complementary models: (i) at the group level, we calculated the proportion of links in each network, within each climate zone, held by all species in the respective taxonomic group; (ii) within each taxonomic group, we estimated species-level absolute generalism, i.e. number of plant partners (degree) within a given network, in a given climate zone, that were visited by a species in that group.
 Taxa comprising a higher proportion of network links may be more suited to the relevant environmental conditions24.
 However, a taxonomic group can dominate a network, but that group may be comprised predominantly of specialist species.